ccxt/ccxt/wiki/Manual.md

 In most cases users are **required to use at least some type of pagination** in order to get the expected results consistently.

-On the other hand, **not all exchanges support pagination for public trades**.
+On the other hand, **not all exchanges support pagination for public trades at all**.
 In general the exchanges will provide just the most recent trades.

 The `fetchTrades ()` / `fetch_trades()` method also accepts an optional `params` (assoc-key array/dict, empty by default) as its fourth argument.
 You can use it to pass extra params to method calls or to override a particular default value (where supported by the exchange).
 See the API docs for your exchange for more details.